 There is no formal coursework associated with the unit.
 Students are awarded either an Ungraded Pass (UP) or Ungraded Fail (UF).
 An unsatisfactory portfolio must be resubmitted until a grade of UP is awarded.

 - Students are able to (1) arrange suitable practicum experience(s); (2) complete at least 450 hours of practicum experience; (3) record online their learning journey supported by evidence; (4) reflect on practicum and coursework experiences and articulate professional benefits; (5) demonstrate attainment of specialisation competencies and the 16 Elements of Competency outlined in the Engineers Australia Stage 1 Competency Standard for Professional Engineer; and (6) communicate concisely and effectively in English.

-- Typically this unit is assessed in the following ways: (1) log of practicum hours—the log should provide a summary record of the number of hours accrued during each practicum experience and include links to the respective Certificate of Work Performed; (2) Certificate(s) of Work Performed—a Certificate of Work Performed must be submitted for each practicum experience.
+- Indicative assessments in this unit are as follows: (1) log of practicum hours—the log should provide a summary record of the number of hours accrued during each practicum experience and include links to the respective Certificate of Work Performed; (2) Certificate(s) of Work Performed—a Certificate of Work Performed must be submitted for each practicum experience.
 The certificate allows the employer or supervisor to comment on the student's conduct and contribution during the practicum experience, and is used to determine satisfactory participation by the student; and (3) portfolio—the portfolio requires students to write a small number of critical reflective pieces.
 These must demonstrate how a student's practicum and coursework experiences have contributed to their attainment of the Engineers Australia Stage 1 competencies for professional engineers.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.